torproject/onionbalance/docs/v3/tutorial-v3.rst

 To follow this recipe to completion we will need the following ingredients:

-- a host that will run OnionBalance and act as the load balancing frontend
+- a host that will run Onionbalance and act as the load balancing frontend
 - two or more hosts tha will run the backend Tor instances

 We will assume you are using a Linux system and that you are familiar with